lib-release/fakesshd/README.md

 }
 ```

-then you can visits '/fakesshd_logs' to view login attempts log
+then you can visit '/fakesshd_logs' to view login attempts.